Nottingham Forest: Premier League 2025/26 fixtures and schedule

 Nottingham Forest begin their campaign by hosting Brentford; statistically, Forest's opening month is the easiest of any Premier League side; they close out the season with a difficult May, however, including trips to Chelsea and Man Utd before facing Bournemouth on the final day

-Nottingham Forest will begin their 2025/26 Premier League campaign at home to Brentford on Saturday August 16.
+Nottingham Forest will begin their 2025/26 Premier League campaign at home to Brentford on Sunday August 17, live on Sky Sports.

 Nuno Espirito Santo's side then face a trip to Crystal Palace before closing out the opening month of the season by hosting West Ham.